If you’re a regular visitor to this website, you’ll know that I am not all that fond of “free” Virtual Private Network (VPN) providers.

 PRO TIP: GET FREE VPN SERVICE FROM A PAID PROVIDER: If you only need a VPN for a short period of time, such as when you’re traveling, you can score free VPN service from most of the paid providers we’ve reviewed for anywhere from 7 to 30 days, thanks to the providers’ money-back guarantee.

-Paid VPN providers, such as top-ranked VPN provider ExpressVPN, offer a no-risk money-back policy that refunds your money if you’re unsatisfied for any reason.
-In order to test this, I have attempted to obtain a refund from ExpressVPN, and the process was relatively painless.
+Paid VPN providers, such as top-ranked VPN provider NordVPN, offer a no-risk money-back policy that refunds your money if you’re unsatisfied for any reason.
+In order to test this, I have gone through the process of obtaining a refund from NordVPN, and that process was relatively painless.

 Keep this pro tip in mind if you only require a VPN for short-term usage.
 But, if you’re in it for the long haul, read on.